SeRViCE-Lab/superchick/sofa/src/Notes.md

 Currently, simulating a single IAB returns no mechanical state in simulation `[INFO]    [IsochoricForceField] No Mechanical State found, no force will be computed...
 `

++ computation of `ro` is correct.
+Pressure seems way off from matlab code.